paulpod/neuromanticsdotnet/source/portfolio/index.md

 [![A screengrab overview of the framerx prototype](/portfolioimg/seedrs-app-map-thumb.png)](/portfolioimg/seedrs-app-prototype-map.png)

-Link to the app prototype on request.
+~Link to the app prototype on request.~ long decayed to bitrot